 Crazing can be linked to Normal Yielding (NY) which precedes the crazing-following tensile fracture.
-Crazing occurs with an increase in volume through the formation of fibrils bridging built

-Fig. 9-2, PMMA: (left) Mapping of test data in tension and compression principal stress domain with and without interaction; (right) depiction of the fracture body shape with some representative points.
-For the validation of the FMC-based SFC for PMMA two data sets were available, one NY-2D-data set from Sternstein-Myers and a SY-3D-data set from Matsushige micro-cracks and shear banding keeps volume.
-Therefore, due to the FMC 'rules' the dilatational I_1^2 is to employ in the SFC-approach for tension $I_1 > 0$.
-Under compression, brittle amorphous polymers classically shear-band (SY) and experience friction.
-Therefore, I_1 must be employed in the approach for $I_1 < 0$ in order to consider material internal friction.
+Crazing occurs with an increase in volume through the formation of fibrils bridging built micro-cracks and shear banding keeps volume.
+Therefore, due to the FMC 'rules' the dilatational $I_1^2$ is to employ in the SFC-approach for tension $I_1 > 0$ .
+Under compression, brittle amorphous polymers classically shearband (SY) and experience friction.
+Therefore, $I_1$ must be employed in the approach for $I_1 < 0$ in order to consider material internal friction.
 'Mises' means frictionless yielding and therefore it forms a cylinder.